molo1134/qrmbot/README.md

 10. A command to get elevation data at a location
 11. AE7Q scraping
 12. If no callsign is specified with `!spots` use irc nick.
+13. Requested by K1NZ: `!untappd` for beer info